To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: When does clipped SGD outperform unclipped SGD?

 These results enable a comparison between clipped and unclipped SGD.
 Since these ODEs are quadratic in $\lr(t)$, it is straightforward to greedily maximize their instantaneous rate of descent, resulting in the globally optimal learning rate schedule.
 Optimizing each ODE over $\lr(t)$ yields

 When $\Rcl_t = \Runc_t$, we see that the rate of descent is faster and thus clipping improves SGD exactly when there exists a $c(t)$ such that

 We call this inequality the clipping-comparison-criterion \eqref{eq:clip_comparison_criterion}.
 Therefore, in our setting we can exactly understand when clipping is helpful to training.
 Informally, the improvement criterion tells us that clipping is effective when it can \emph{reduce} the variance of the gradient norms, via $\G_{c(t)}$ more than it reduces the squared reduction to the descent term $\H^2_{c(t)}$.
 This is consistent with previous observations that, in practice, clipping is effective when the distribution of the gradient norms is heavy-tailed \cite{zhang_2020_why_adaptive_methods_attention}, but gives a quantitative rule for comparison.
 To give some intuition, we provide some plots of these thresholds over various types of noise distributions in Figure \ref{fig:clip_stab_clip_comp_thresholds}.
+In Appendix \ref{app:studentt_noise} we provide similar plots involving the Student-t family of distributions.
+This family has a degrees of freedom parameter that allows the family to vary between Cauchy (df = 1) and Gaussian (as df goes to infinity).
+These plots provide an illustration of the effect that heavy-tailedness can have on the \eqref{eq:clip_stability_criterion} and the \eqref{eq:clip_comparison_criterion}.